OctopusDeploy/blog/blog/2022-10/building-octopus-cli-vnext/index.md

 ## The State of the Octopus CLI (octo)

 The [Octopus CLI](https://github.com/OctopusDeploy/OctopusCLI) (`octo`) is built on C# and relies heavily on the [OctopusClients](https://github.com/OctopusDeploy/OctopusClients/tree/master/source/Octopus.Server.Client) library.
 It provides commands to facilitate the automation of deployments and runbook execution.
 Notable commands include `build-information`, `create-release`, `deploy-release`, `pack`, `push`, and `run-runbook`.
-The Octopus CLI remains one of the most productive means for interacting with the Octopus REST API.
+The Octopus CLI remains one of the most productive means for interacting with the [Octopus REST API](https://octopus.com/docs/octopus-rest-api).
 It empowers our customers to automate repetitive tasks while providing the flexibility to perform one-off commands.
-In fact, most of the integrations we build and maintain for supported CI platforms like Azure DevOps, GitHub Actions, and TeamCity use it to perform operations in concert with the Octopus REST API.
+In fact, most of the integrations we build and maintain for supported platforms like Azure DevOps, GitHub Actions, and TeamCity use it to perform operations in concert with the [Octopus REST API](https://octopus.com/docs/octopus-rest-api).

 The Octopus CLI has served us well for many years.
 However, there are a number of limitations that we wish to address: